How to get a good night's sleep

 Avoid caffeine altogether in the afternoon and evening.
 Switch to decaf alternatives, caffeine-free soft drinks and herbal teas.
 The best drink for a good night’s sleep is something caffeine-free and sugar-free, like peppermint or camomile tea.

-Make sure your bedroom is a restful environment
+Make your bedroom a restful environment

 To be comfortable and conducive to sleep, your bedroom should be kept at a comfortable temperature – neither too warm or too cool – and should have curtains or blinds on the windows that keep it dark when you’re sleeping.
 It should also be very quiet.
 Consider repositioning appliances in neighbouring rooms to avoid sound coming through the walls.
 You may also want to stop pets from sleeping in your bedroom if they make a lot of noise during the night.